mkuzak/estep-checklist/checklist.md

 ## Communication

+- home page with all the necessary introduction information, links to documenation, source code (github) and latest release download (eg. [github.io pages](https://pages.github.com/))
 - project discussion list (github issues, mailing list, not private email) for all project related discussions from the beginning of the project
 - for services: a demo docker image in dockerhub (with Dockerfile)
 - for websites: an online demo
 - Pitch presentation (1 to 3 slides)